 Additionally, Shinola has won the hearts of the Americans by rebranding their name as “American Made.”
-Kartsotis’s effective marketing strategy and validation from former Presidents made Shinola a house-hold name in America.
-Shinola’s love for storytelling reflects in their design and innovation.
-For instance, a majority of Shinola’s collections draw inspiration from world-class designers and architects.
+Kartsotis’s effective marketing strategy and validation from former Presidents made Shinola a household name in America.
+Shinola’s love for storytelling is reflected in its design and innovation.
+For instance, most of Shinola’s collections draw inspiration from world-class designers and architects.

 Time and again, this helped Shinola reinvent its name as America’s coolest watch brand as many more local influencers also sang the praise of Shinola’s watchmaking innovation.

 If you are looking for an affordable, durable and stylish watch, Shinola has a lot to offer.
 With an average of $800-$1000 across their collections, Shinola has attracted the likes of many.
 While some critics like to include the brand in a category they call “new luxury,” many serious horologists write off the brand as a fashion watch due to its assembly process using inexpensive components.

 Watch enthusiasts criticize the brand for pegging it as American-made since most parts are imported from overseas and then assembled in Detroit.
 Therefore, the so-called false branding has lost Shinola some potential customers, but this is changing with Shinola’s innovation and new techniques.